metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 **San Francisco covers if**
 the 49ers remain consistently productive on offense by matriculating the ball over the middle of the field, be it through the air or over ground.

+***

+### Bills @ Buccaneers (-3.5)

+***

+#### _Latest Results_

+**_Patriots_** @ Bills (MNF)
+**_Buccaneers_** @ Falcons

+#### _Key Injuries_

+For the Bills, Star Lotuleilei and Ed Oliver are both dealing with injuries.
+The former is almost sure to be out if he doesn't practice tomorrow.
+Losing out on Star would hurt the Bills given he's their big man up front.

+Jamel Dean's status is up in the air given his concussion, which would further strain a Tampa secondary ravaged by injuries.

+#### _History_

+Neither teams has faced one another in a good long while.
+One thing worth noting is that Buffalo has shown some susceptibility against teams that can run the ball proper.
+Tennessee, Indianapolis, and New England have all managed to run successfully against the Bills defense.
+Tampa Bay has demonstrated commitment to its ground game before, even when it wasn't quite panning out as expected.